 - Energy metabolism (energy production in the mitochondria)

 - Lipid metabolism (structure of cell membranes, structure of myelin sheaths, protection of nerves in the central nervous system and brain)

 - Synthesis of hormones and neurotransmitters

-- Detoxification (homocysteine, cyanide, nitrous oxide and many more)
+- Detoxification (homocysteine, cyanide, nitric oxide etc.)

 The Most Common Vitamin B12 Deficiency Symptoms

 The following symptoms are particularly common:

 - Disrupted energy metabolism (chronic fatigue and tiredness, difficulty concentrating, muscle weakness)

 - Nerve damage (pain, numbness, tingling, paralysis, coordination problems, memory disorders)

 - Disruptions to the metabolism of hormones and neurotransmitters (mental/psychological disorders, depressions, psychoses)